MalTool: Malicious Tool Attacks on LLM Agents: Abstract

 \section{Abstract}

-In a malicious tool attack, an attacker uploads a malicious tool to a distribution platform; once a user inadvertently installs the tool and the LLM agent selects it during task execution, the tool can compromise the user's security and privacy.
-Prior work primarily focuses on manipulating tool names and descriptions to increase the likelihood of installation by users and selection by LLM agents.
-However, a successful attack also requires embedding malicious behaviors in the tool's code implementation, which remains largely unexplored.
+In a malicious tool attack, an attacker uploads a malicious tool to a distribution platform; once a user inadvertently installs the tool and the LLM agent selects it during task execution, the tool can compromise the user’s security and privacy.
+Prior work focuses on manipulating tool names and descriptions to increase the likelihood of installation by users and selection by LLM agents.
+However, a successful attack also requires embedding malicious behaviors in the tool’s code implementation, which remains largely unexplored.

 In this work, we bridge this gap by presenting the \emph{first} systematic study of malicious tool code implementations.
 We first propose a taxonomy of malicious tool behaviors based on the \emph{confidentiality–integrity–availability} triad, tailored to LLM-agent settings.
 To investigate the severity of the risks posed by attackers exploiting coding LLMs to automatically generate malicious tools, we develop \emph{\method{}}, a coding-LLM-based framework that synthesizes tools exhibiting specified malicious behaviors, either as standalone tools or embedded within otherwise benign implementations.
 To ensure functional correctness and structural diversity, \method{} leverages an automated \emph{verifier} that validates whether generated tools exhibit the intended malicious behaviors and differ sufficiently from previously generated instances, iteratively refining generations until success.
 Our evaluation demonstrates that \method{} is highly effective even when coding LLMs are safety-aligned.
-Using \method{}, we construct two datasets of malicious tools: 1,200 standalone malicious tools and 5,287 real-world tools with embedded malicious behaviors.
-We further show that existing detection methods, including commercial malware detection approaches such as VirusTotal and methods tailored to the LLM-agent setting, exhibit limited effectiveness at detecting the malicious tools, highlighting an urgent need for new defenses.
+Using \method{}, we construct two datasets of malicious tools: 1,300 standalone malicious tools and 5,727 real-world tools with embedded malicious behaviors.
+We further show that existing detection methods--including conventional malware detection approaches such as VirusTotal and program-analysis-based techniques, as well as methods tailored to the LLM-agent setting--have limited effectiveness in detecting these malicious tools, highlighting an urgent need for new defenses.